Mushrooms and Blood Sugar Management

 For decades, we were convinced that dietary fat is what causes body fat and that we should minimize it in our diets at all costs.
 (Thank goodness that myth has gone the way of the dodo.)

-That’s not to mention the rumors that any and all meat will shorten your life, that any and all alcohol is nothing but bad for you, that grains will reduce your mental capacity to that of an infant, that going without food for longer than three hours will throw your body into “starvation mode” and make it start hoarding body fat for the years of famine to come… we’ve made a lot of mistakes.
+That’s not to mention the rumors that any and all meat will shorten your life, that any and all alcohol is nothing but bad for you, that grains will reduce your mental capacity to that of an infant...we’ve made a lot of mistakes.

 Slowly but surely, however, we’ve been making progress toward some unshakeable truths in nutrition: green vegetables are incredibly nutrient-dense and should make it to your plate every day.
 Fat is important for a litany of cellular functions and hormonal responses, and should also be consumed every day — in moderation.
-Calorie restriction has an extremely beneficial effect on body fat and longevity.
-And so does controlling your blood sugar and inflammation.
+And carbs aren’t bad, but keeping your blood sugar levels stable is very good.

 That last part isn’t quite as popular as far as health advice goes, but nonetheless extremely important.